 Counselor Education Department

-We offer two nationally accredited CACREP programs in counseling.
-Our clinical mental health counseling program received CACREP accreditiation in January 2008.
+We offer a nationally accredited CACREP program in clinical mental health counseling.
+The program received CACREP accreditation in 2008 and is accredited through October 31, 2029.
 This program satisfies all the academic requirements leading toward professional licensure as a mental health counselor.

 Benefits of National Accreditation